MithamoMorgan/LUX_Academy_Week_2_Project_EDA/README.md

   * Spring (Apr - Jun): Pressure dips in April and May, with a slight increase in June.
   * Summer (Jul - Sep): Pressure remains relatively stable, with minor fluctuations through July, August, and September.
   * Fall (Oct - Dec): Pressure increases in October, peaks in November, and remains high in December.
+### Anomalies and Unusual Patterns:
+#### 1. Temperature:
+Anomaly: There doesn’t appear to be a significant anomaly in the temperature data, as the values follow a typical seasonal pattern with colder winter months and warmer summer months.
+Conclusion: No major anomalies observed in temperature data.
+#### 2. Dew Point Temperature:
+Anomaly: The dew point temperature in April (-1.93°C) is significantly lower than in May (8.08°C) and March (-3.49°C).
+Possible Reason: This could be due to an unseasonably cold spell in April, where the air was dry and temperatures were low, causing a sharp decrease in the dew point.
+#### 3. Humidity:
+Anomaly: The humidity is relatively low in April (56.15%) compared to the surrounding months.
+Possible Reason: April might have experienced unusually dry conditions, possibly due to a lack of precipitation or an increase in temperature, which can lower humidity levels.
+#### 4. Wind Speed:
+Anomaly: The wind speed in January (18.11 km/h) and December (17.61 km/h) is notably higher than in the other months, especially July (11.89 km/h).
+Possible Reason: The higher wind speeds in winter could be due to stronger storm systems, as winter often brings more dynamic weather patterns with strong winds.
+July’s lower wind speed might be due to more stable, calmer summer weather.
+#### 5. Visibility:
+Anomaly: The visibility in December (19.73 km) is much lower compared to the summer months like July (33.66 km).
+Possible Reason: December’s low visibility could be due to winter fog, mist, or snow, which are common in colder months and can significantly reduce visibility.
+The summer months, especially July, typically have clearer conditions with less atmospheric moisture or particulates, leading to higher visibility.
+#### 6. Pressure:
+Anomaly: The pressure in April (100.72 hPa) is slightly lower compared to March (101.34 hPa) and May (101.06 hPa).
+Possible Reason: April might have experienced a significant low-pressure system, which is often associated with stormy or unsettled weather.
+This could explain the dip in pressure during that month.

+Conclusion:
+April Anomalies: Both humidity and pressure show anomalies in April, suggesting that this month might have experienced atypical weather conditions, such as a storm system or an unusual cold snap, leading to lower pressure and humidity levels.
+December Anomalies: December shows anomalies in visibility and wind speed, potentially due to winter weather patterns like fog, mist, or snow reducing visibility, and stronger winds associated with winter storms.
+Winter vs. Summer Patterns: There is a clear contrast between winter and summer months in terms of wind speed and visibility, reflecting the typical seasonal differences where winter brings more dynamic and sometimes harsher weather conditions.